pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-2/README.md

 grep examples
 linux exam on 19th
 ```
- If you grep "examp" you will get the following
+ If you grep "exam" you will get the following
 ```
 $ grep exam examples.txt
 grep examples